CPostnikoff/1800_202310_DTC14/README.md

 List team members and/or short bio's here...
 * Cameron - I'm looking forward to building something in a team
 * Hello.
 Adam is changing this line!
 Make way!
-* My name is Marco and I used to be an illustrator!
+* My name is Marco and I used to be an illustrator!!

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.